-Lectures Peer-reviewed articles On policymaking and policy change in Russia
+Lectures Scientific articles On policymaking and policy change in Russia

 Policy-making is an applied process.
 We can ask: towards what end or goal are policy-makers striving?
 At present, as far as domestic and increasingly foreign policy-making in Russia are concerned, an important policy direction can be described with reference to development.